15 Perennials You Should Plant in September for Spring Color

 These beautiful flowers tolerate winter conditions and do not like summer heat.

 If you are looking to add spring-blooming perennials to your garden, give the lenten rose a try.
-The Lenten Rose is a really pretty bloomer that could begin flowering as early as late winter or spring depending on where you live.
+This September perennial is a really pretty bloomer that could begin flowering as early as late winter or spring depending on where you live.

-Lenten rose flowers are available in a large variety of colors from white, pink, red, or purplish-black.
-This plant has attractive evergreen foliage, meaning you don’t even need to cut this perennial back unless the flattened foliage bothers you.
+Lenten rose flowers are available in a wide variety of colors from white, pink, red, or purplish-black.
+This plant has attractive evergreen foliage, meaning you don’t even need to cut it perennial back unless the flattened foliage bothers you.

 Lily Turf